Examples of Funeral Home Negligence Cases

 Coral Springs Funeral Home Cremates Body Before Scheduled Viewing

 A South Florida family filed a lawsuit for emotional distress in January 2019 after a Coral Springs funeral home mistakenly cremated their loved one’s body before the scheduled viewing.
-The family planned to have a viewing for their loved one in September for friends and family.
+The family planned to have a viewing for their loved ones in September for friends and family.
 However, the day before the viewing, the deceased’s husband received a call that his wife’s remains had been mistakenly cremated.

-While the family was able to receive their loved one’s ashes, the original act of cremating the body early has left the family unsure as to whether the ashes truly belong to their loved one.
+While the family was able to receive their loved one’s ashes, the original act of creating the body early has left the family unsure as to whether the ashes truly belong to their loved one.
 The family hopes to take the case to trial and is requesting over $15,000 in damages.

 Lauderdale Lakes Funeral Home Buries Wrong Newborn Baby